Jeevanandham28/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03
-# 🔐 Password Strength Checker
+# 🔐 Password Complexity Checker

-This is a simple **Password Strength Checker** tool written in Python.
+This is a simple **Password Complexity Checker** tool written in Python.
 It helps users create strong and secure passwords by evaluating their passwords based on multiple security factors.

 ## 🚀 Features
 - Checks **password length** (minimum 12 characters)